Gold Vol. 2

 Gold Vol. 2 is a French-language compilation album by Canadian singer Celine Dion, released in France by Versailles on 2 October 1995.
-It features 13 songs recorded between 1983 and 1987, including the whole Incognito album.
+It includes 13 songs recorded between 1983 and 1987, among them the entire Incognito album.
 In France, it was certified gold.
-Gold Vol. 2 was also released in Belgium reaching number 51 on the chart in Wallonia.
+Gold Vol. 2 was also issued in Belgium, where it reached number 51 on the Wallonia chart.

-Background, content and commercial performance
+Background and release

-After the success of D'eux, which became the best-selling French-language album of all time, Versailles issued Gold Vol. 2 on 2 October 1995, a second compilation (after Gold Vol. 1) of Dion's early and rare recordings from the '80s.
-It includes the whole 1987 album, Incognito.
-Gold Vol. 2 peaked at number 51 in Belgium Wallonia in May 1996 and was certified gold in France in 1998 for selling over 100,000 copies.
-In 1997, the album was re-released as Les premières chansons vol. 2.
+After the success of D'eux, which became the best-selling French-language album of all time, Versailles released Gold Vol. 2 on 2 October 1995 as the second compilation of Dion's early and rare recordings from the 1980s, following Gold Vol. 1.
+It includes the full 1987 album Incognito.

+Commercial performance

+Gold Vol. 2 peaked at number 51 in Belgium's Wallonia in May 1996 and was certified gold in France in 1998 for sales of over 100,000 copies.
+In 1997, the album was reissued as Les premières chansons vol. 2.